- Asbestos Abatement

 • Scarring in the lungs (asbestosis)

 Whether you’ve recently spotted signs of worn or damaged asbestos materials or you’re in the process of planning a major renovation, there are many reasons why you need to remove asbestos.
 But doing the job yourself can present additional risks, such as unintentional exposure to dangerous fibers and accidentally causing asbestos particles to spread.

 Professionals from e.h.c.
 Associates have the equipment and skills required to safely remove asbestos wherever it may be located in your home or business.
 Our asbestos removal service includes safe removal and follow-up testing to ensure there are no lingering fibers or particles in your interior spaces.

 Testing for Asbestos

 The first step in any asbestos-related projects is to determine if there are actually asbestos materials in your home or business.
 The most effective way to do this is with asbestos testing.
 Sample analysis and air monitoring are the most common forms of testing for the presence of asbestos.
 The Environmental Protection Agency (EPA) recommends polarized light microscopy as the preferred test method for identifying asbestos in building materials.
 It’s a process that involves isolating fibers from a sample.
 When it’s time for asbestos abatement based on test results, we can help with documentation and other steps required to properly remove ACMs (asbestos containing materials).

-If you think you might have asbestos in your living spaces or work areas in Lancaster County, Philadelphia, Maryland, New Jersey, New York, or Delaware, the team at e.h.c.
+If you think you might have asbestos in your living spaces or work areas in Lancaster County or the Philadelphia area, the team at e.h.c.
 Associates can help.
 We provide comprehensive asbestos removal service that includes asbestos testing and complete removal.
 We’re also at your service if you’re experiencing issues with lead paint, mold, and other problems that may be affecting your home or business.
 Contact us today to learn more about our services.